rblades/dhworkbook_master/docs/module-3/Wrangling Data.md

 + Why don't historians discuss this kind of work?
 + What gets hidden, what gets lost, how is the ultimate argument **weaker** as a result?
 + Or does it matter?
-Make reference (or link to) key annotations, whether by your or one of your peers, to support your points.
+Make reference (or link to) key annotations, whether by you or one of your peers, to support your points.